wownero-project/wownerujo/README.md

 ## HOW TO BUILD

-If you want to build the external lib yourself (recommended) check out [the instructions](doc/BUILDING-external-libs.md)
+If you want to build the external libs yourself (recommended) check out [the instructions](doc/BUILDING-external-libs.md)

 Then, fire up Android Studio and build the APK.